- We Are

 In addition to other management tools, Great River Energy proactively employs third-party auditors to conduct audits to assess its compliance and operational controls with the goal of continual environmental improvement.
 Great River Energy also is periodically inspected by regulatory agencies.
 The organization’s auditing program is a substantive review and check of the effectiveness of its environmental compliance program.
 Great River Energy uses audits to ensure continued compliance and the integrity of its programs.
 All major environmental compliance areas (i.e., air, water, waste, etc.) are audited on a revolving six-year schedule.

 Great River Energy continuously strives to reduce the air emissions from its power plants.
-In 2012, the DryFiningTM system provided further significant reductions in Coal Creek Station emissions.
+Our DryFiningTM system provides further significant reductions in Coal Creek Station and Spiritwood Station emissions.

 Coal Creek Station began using DryFined coal in 2010, reducing emissions of sulfur dioxide (SO2) by more than 40 percent, nitrogen oxides (NOx) by more than 20 percent, and carbon dioxide (CO2) by 4 percent.